 Some might say getting married is simple.
 Buy a ring (or not), propose, pick up your marriage license, and grab a licensed minister or judge to facilitate the ceremony.
 The whole thing can be done within an hour and you’re well on your way to a beautiful honeymoon in Honolulu.

-While each state varies on their policies and regulations regarding the specifics of legal separation, an experienced attorney can walk you through the process in California.
+While each state varies on their policies and regulations regarding the specifics of legal separation, an experienced attorney can walk you through the process in California and whether or not you should separate instead of divorcing.
 A judgement for legal separation may dispose of all issues except marital status.
 In fact, a judgement for legal separation does not terminate the parties’ marital status and the parties may not marry other people.
 However, a judgement for legal separation is a court order that provides for the rights and duties of each couple while still married, even though they are living apart.
 In a legal separation, the parties are still married.
 A legal separation is a court order that mandates the rights and duties of a couple while they are still married, even though they are living apart.

 Legal separations are less common than divorces.
 However, a legal separation can be instrumental in a situation when the spouses need more time to work through any personal or financial issues affecting the marriage, including health insurance.